Create Wisconsin Action Alert - federal and state advocacy | updated May 12, 2025

 The White House's budget recommendations are the beginning of the appropriations process, not the end.
 Congress holds the ultimate constitutional authority to appropriate funds to federal agencies and will formulate a budget for the NEA in the months ahead.

-The national arts and creative sector advocacy networks and state arts agencies, and other national and state partners, are mobilizing to gather information and develop collaborative advocacy platforms and actions.
+The national arts and creative sector advocacy networks and state arts agencies, and other national and state partners, have been mobilizing to gather information and develop collaborative advocacy platforms and actions.
+Create Wisconsin's job is to keep you up-to-date and in the loop.
+Below are current federal and state news and actions for this critical time.

 FEDERAL ADVOCACY